Abdelnasser31/pokegame/README.md

-This project was bootstrapped with [Create React App] This porject is for practicing React following the React Course by Colt Steele.
+This project was bootstrapped with [Create React App] This porject is for practicing React following the React Course by Colt Steele On Udemy.

 ## Objectives